 Let on a weekly basis throughout the year (2, 6 and 8 person occupancy), we can accommodate up to 24 people in total, enabling larger group gatherings.

 With a marquee on our wild flower meadow, Kestle Barton becomes ideal for weddings and other special parties.

 Kestle Barton is an ancient Cornish farmstead situated above the Helford River.
-Over the last five years we have carefully restored the farmhouse and converted the barns into a gallery and holiday cottages.
+After an award winning conservation and conversion project we have a beautiful gallery and garden, along with very stylish holiday accommodation.